Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [x] On the product page, add a check that sizes array should be greater than 1, only then give the select size option.
 - [x] Add SKU ID on product page.
 - [ ] Reduce font weight of the content of "Why We're Here" section
+- [ ] Add carousel in the Personalized Pieces section
+- [ ] Fix the loader issue on mobile.

 Flow for user authentication: